Iced tea: Sun and refrigerator tea

 Iced tea can be brewed by placing tea (bags or loose-leaf) in a large glass container with water and leaving the container in the sun for hours.
 This often results in a smoother flavor.
 An advantage is that sun tea does not require using electricity or burning fuel, thus saving energy.
 Sun tea is sometimes served with syrup or lemon.

-The temperature of the tea brewed in this manner is never heated high enough to kill any bacteria, leaving the water potentially unsafe to drink.
+The temperature of the tea brewed in this manner is never high enough to kill any bacteria, leaving the water potentially unsafe to drink.
 The tea should be discarded if it appears thick, syrupy, or has rope-like strands in it, though it may be hazardous even without such indicators.

 Because of this danger an alternative called "refrigerator tea" has been suggested where the tea is brewed in the refrigerator overnight.
 This has the dual advantage of preventing the growth of harmful bacteria and the tea already being cold without the addition of ice.